 Being territorial, your kitty will be frightened when they move house and will want to flee.

-Timid cats are tricky to find if they get out, so be super careful with windows and doors.
+Timid cats are tricky to find if they get out, so be super careful with windows, doors, cat flaps, ducted heating vents and chimneys.
 Have windows open a maximum of 2cm, even if you have flyscreens, and take care when opening doors.

 Before they arrive